 If White goes for the King’s Indian Attack with 2.d3 d5 3.Nd2, Black can grab the center with 3…e5 4.Ngf3 Bd6 5.g3 Nf6 6.Bg2 0-0 7.0-0 Re8, with a good position.

-White has a broad choice of interesting systems against the Caro-Kann, but as you could see, Black has a lot of good ways of meeting all of them.
-It is a reliable opening that can be played at any level.
+White has a broad choice of interesting systems against the Caro-Kann, but as you can see, Black has a lot of good ways of meeting all of them.
+It is a reliable opening that you can play at any level.
 You can also see some of the best games on Caro-Kann.

 Hopefully, this article will help you add this defense to your repertoire.